haydenykh/Floppy-Monke-SMP/README.md

 > Can I invite more members to this server?

-Acutally, **no**.
-More members either might crash the server or spamming in the chat.
+**No**.
+More members might either crash the server or spamming in the chat.
+Which let the server lag and an error message.

 ---
 # End